Tree Laws and Programs

 Trees and the Law - Neighbor-related Disputes

-If you feel that your neighbor has a tree that is hazardous to your property, contact the Maryland County Department of Housing and Community Affairs.
+If you feel that your neighbor has a tree that is hazardous to your property, contact the Montgomery County Department of Housing and Community Affairs.
 Some of the resources available on their site include:

 If you wish to file a complaint, use the online complaint form or call 311.